AdobeDocs/target-developers/src/pages/implement/client-side/atjs/target-atjs-versions.md

 * Fixed an issue that prevented the `triggerView()` notification to fire even if there are no saved views.
 (TNT-32614)
 * Fixed an issue that caused an error due to the use of decodeURIcomponent that caused issues when the URL contains a malformed query string parameter.
 (TNT-32710)
 * The beacon flag is now set to "true" in the context of delivery requests sent via the `Navigator.sendBeacon()` API.
 (TNT-32683)
 * Fixed an issue that prevented Recommendations offers from displaying on websites for a few customers.
-Customers could see the offer content in the delivery API call but the offer was not applied on the website.
+Customers could see the offer content in the Delivery API call but the offer was not applied on the website.
 (TNT-32680)
 * Fixed an issue that caused click-tracking across multiple experiences to not work as expected.
 (TNT-32644)
 * Fixed an issue that prevented at.js from applying the second metric after the rendering of the first metric fails.
 (TNT-32628)
 * Fixed an issue when passing `mbox3rdPartyId` using the `targetPageParams` function that caused the request payload to not be present in either the query parameters or in the request payload.
 (TNT-32613)